Agoric/documentation/main/glossary/README.md

   ERTP mints are [issuer's](#issuer) admin [facets](#facet), and there is a one-to-one relationship between an issuer and its mint.
 ERTP mints are also in a one-to-one relationship with that issuer's associated [brand](#brand).

-- ZCFMints are Zoe mints.
-Similar to ERTP mints, they have one-to-one relationships with an issuer and its associated brand.
+- ZCFMints give contract code a simpler interface to interact with an ERTP mint.
+Because ZCFMints encapsulate an internal ERTP mint, they have the same one-to-one relationships with an issuer and its associated brand.
 A ZCFMint can mint assets that get associated with a seat without having to escrow payments, and burn assets that used to be associated with a seat without having to payout assets.

 ZCFMints and ERTP mints do **not** have the same methods.
 Do not try to use ERTP methods on a ZCFMint or vice versa.
-However, issuers, brands, and [amountMaths](#amountmath) associated with either an ERTP mint or a ZCFMint do have the same methods.
+However, issuers, brands, and [amountMaths](#amountmath) associated with either an ERTP mint or a ZCFMint are the same concepts and have the same methods.

 For more information on ERTP mints, see the [ERTP Guide's Mint section](/ertp/guide/issuers-and-mints.md) and the [ERTP API's Mint section](/ertp/api/mint.md).
 For more information about ZCFMints,